appacademy/pt-section-2-resources/20-week/4-day/2-tables/README.md

-# Creating Dog Shelter App
+# Creating Our Dog Shelter App

 In this readme, I'm going to show an approach where I only add the minimum requirements necessary to pass a single phase.